graphology/graphology/specs/proposition3.md

 **Concerning chaining**

 By convention, if the methods' examples don't seem to return a value, then the method returns the instance itself for chaining purposes.

+**Concerning errors**

+One should expect the graph instance not to fail silently and to throw errors with a useful message (I cannot stress this part enough) whenever someone tries to do something inconsistent like acting on a node or and edge that doesn't exist in the graph or when going against the performance hints given to the constructor.

 ### Instantiation